kubernetes/enhancements/keps/sig-api-machinery/2155-clientgo-apply/README.md

 See https://github.com/jpbetz/kubernetes/tree/apply-client-go-builders for a working implementation.

-The namespace and name will immutable once set on the constructor.
-The constructor will be generated according to the scope of the object-- cluster scoped objects will not have a namespace argument.
+The namespace and name will be immutable once set on the constructor.
+The constructor will be generated according to the scope of the object - cluster scoped objects will not have a namespace argument.

 TypeMeta info (apiVersion and type) is autopopulated by the constructor.